-NFL Insider: Believe it — Seahawks could be on top of the NFC by end of the weekend
+How the Seahawks can position themselves atop the NFC by the end of the weekend

 Only a foot or so away from being stuck in third place in the NFC West as they headed to Cleveland for a game against the Browns Sunday, the Seahawks could instead be atop the entire NFC by the end of this weekend if a few things break their way.

-And it really wouldn’t take all THAT much.
+And it really wouldn’t take all that much.

-Should Seattle beat the Browns while the 49ers lose at Los Angeles, the Saints lose at Jacksonville and the Packers lose to the Lions on Monday night and, voila, the Seahawks would have the best record in the NFC at 5-1 (just ahead of the 49ers’ 4-1, with every other team in the conference in that scenario having at least two losses).
+Should Seattle beat the Browns while the 49ers lose at Los Angeles, the Saints lose at Jacksonville and the Packers lose to the Lions on Monday night and, voila, the Seahawks would have the best record in the NFC at 5-1 (just ahead of the 49ers’ 4-1, with every other team in the conference in that scenario having at least two losses or a loss and a tie).

-Three of those things are favored to happen — the Seahawks are a 1.5-point favorite while the Saints and 49ers are each slight underdogs (2.5 and three points, respectively).
+Three of those things are favored to happen — the Seahawks are a 1.5-point favorite while the Saints and 49ers are each slight underdogs (2.5 and 3 points, respectively).

 The only “upset’’ would be Detroit winning at Green Bay.
 But the Lions, at 2-1-1, have been a surprise so far, and they swept the Packers a year ago.

-It’s a far more likely scenario than Russell Wilson finding Tyler Lockett the way he did for that first-quarter touchdown a week ago, and maybe even a higher percentage shot than Greg Zuerlein — who is 44-55 in his career on field goals from 40-49 yards — misfiring on a 44-yarder wide right that has Seattle sitting at 4-1 right now instead of 3-2.
+It’s a far more likely scenario than Russell Wilson finding Tyler Lockett the way he did for that first-quarter touchdown a week ago.
+Maybe even a higher percentage shot than Greg Zuerlein — who is 44 of 55 in his career on field goals from 40-49 yards — misfiring on a 44-yarder that has Seattle sitting at 4-1 right now instead of 3-2.

 Not that you’ll get the Seahawks looking that far ahead, especially after the events of Friday and the news that standout left tackle Duane Brown may not play while continuing to deal with a biceps injury, leaving Seattle with a remade offensive line going against pass rusher supreme Myles Garrett.